AntczakEI/app-ads/_posts/2026-03-27-shoulder-mobility-for-fighters.md

 The goal is not fatigue.
 The goal is better movement quality before training.

-## Option 2: Slightly longer recovery session
+## Option 2: slightly longer recovery session

 - foam roller thoracic extensions — 6 to 8 reps
 - open books — 6 reps per side